mohkharma/llm-generated-code-java/README.md

-# Project Name
+# Introduction

-The LLM-generated Java code based on the proposed dataset for evaluating LLMs generated code, developed for "Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis" research paper.
+The LLM-generated Java code and unit tests based on the proposed dataset for evaluating LLMs generated code, developed for "Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis" research paper.

 ---